alexsb1/endPointDetection/README.md

 The default values are based on outputs from an Agilent 8900 ICP-MS Triple Quad and a New Wave Research NWR193 laser ablation unit at the University of Southampton, Waterfront campus, National Oceanography Centre, UK.

 ## Notes
+The output of this function are returned in a new dataframe called dfReturn.
+* `dfReturn$df` contains your dataframe with only the rows that are between your startTime and endTime.
+* `dfReturn$startTime` contains the earliest time in your TRA as a numerical value.
+* `dfReturn$endTime` contains the last timestep before the laser ablated through the carbonate shell in your TRA as a numerical value.
+* `dfReturn$profile` contains visualisation of your TRA identifying where the laser ablated through the carbonate shell as a ggplot object.

 Take note that parsing `profile = "TRUE"` substantially increases the time taken for this function to run.